 After self-publishing her first book Interview With A Cockatoo (or Two) in 2012, Leila went on to publish hardcover books of her works: Birdland through Hatchette in Australia & New Zealand and the same work under the title Bird Love through Abrams Books in North America and the United Kingdom.
 In Australia the book was shortlisted in the Fully Illustrated Book category of the 2016 Australian Book Designers Association Awards as well as being Highly Commended in the Australian Trade Published Photobook of the Year category at the 2016 Photobook Melbourne Awards; while in the US, Bird Love received an Award of Excellence in the Photography Books category of the 57th Communication Arts Photography Annual.
 The book was launched at Australia’s National Portrait Gallery in Canberra with an introduction by Dr Sarah Engledow, Historian and Curator.

-Included in the broad list of titles that have profiled Leila and her artworks are publications such as The Guardian, The Financial Times and The Times (UK), Zeit Wissen, Die Ziet and Das Kunstmagazin (Germany), Colossal, Wall Street Magazine and The Sunday Times (US) as well as The Weekend Australian, Sydney Morning Herald, Vogue Living, Vogue, Australian Geographic, Belle, Harpers Bazaar, Elle Decoration, The Design Files, Yellow Trace and the fine art quarterly publication Portrait in Australia.
+Included in the broad list of titles that have profiled Leila and her artworks are publications such as The Guardian, The Financial Times and The Times (UK), Zeit Wissen, Die Ziet and Das Kunstmagazin (Germany), Colossal, Wall Street Magazine and The Sunday Times (US) as well as The Weekend Australian, Sydney Morning Herald, Vogue Living, Vogue, Australian Geographic, Belle, Harpers Bazaar, Elle Decoration, The Design Files, Yellow Trace and the fine art quarterly and monthly publications Art Almanac, Portrait, Art/Edit, Art Monthlyin Australia.

 2019 has seen Leila undertake her first expedition to the Arctic Circle with Poseidon Expeditions at the invitation of British historian and explorer Dr Huw Lewis-Jones.
 While in the field, Leila experienced firsthand one of the most untouched parts of the world and also one of the most vulnerable, where nature still dominates.
 Such opportunities to travel and experience wildlife in natural habitat fuel both her creativity and her sense of urgency to protect it.